CS2103JAN2017-W14-B2/main/docs/UserGuide.md

 > * The added task is included in `Alltasks` category by default.
 > * Task name and information can take both alphanumeric and non-alphanumeric characters.
-> * Start and end dates are automatically formatted into `Month Day_of_month, Year Time`, `i.e Apr 14, 2017`.
+> * Start and end dates are automatically formatted into _Month Day_of_month, Year Time_, `i.e Apr 14, 2017`.
 > * Priority level is `no` by default, and can be either `yes` or `no` OR `y` or `n` (case-insensitive).
-> * Category is configured to be in the lowercase form with the first letter in the uppercase form. `i.e c/work` will be `Work`.
+> * Category is configured to be in the lowercase form with the first letter in the uppercase form, `i.e c/work` will be `Work`.
 > * Recurrence is `none` by default, and can be either `daily`, `weekly`, `monthly` or `yearly` (case-insensitive).
 > * All prefixes are case-sensitive.<br>
-  - prefixes include i/, sd/, ed/, c/, p/, and r/.
+  - Prefixes include i/, sd/, ed/, c/, p/, and r/.

 Examples: